mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 **rectum**
 The last several inches of the large intestine closest to the anus.

-**red blood cell/rbc**
+**red blood cell**
 A cell that carries oxygen to all parts of the body.
 Also called erythrocyte and RBC.

 **stem cell**
 A cell from which other types of cells develop.
 For example, blood cells develop from blood-forming stem cells.

 **sternum**
-The long flat bone that forms the center front of the chest wall.
-The breastbone is attached to the collarbone and the first seven ribs.
+The long, flat bone that forms the center front of the chest wall.
+The breastbone is attached to the collarbone and the first 7 ribs.
 Also called breastbone.

 **suppository**
-A form of medicine contained in a small piece of solid material, such as cocoa butter or glycerin, that melts at body temperature.
-A suppository is inserted into the rectum, vagina, or urethra and the medicine is absorbed into the bloodstream.
+A form of medication contained in a small piece of solid material, such as cocoa butter or glycerin, that melts at body temperature.
+A suppository is inserted into the rectum, vagina, or urethra and the medication is absorbed into the bloodstream.

 **thrombocytopenia**
-A condition in which there is a lower-than-normal number of platelets in the blood.
+A condition in which there is a lower than normal number of platelets in the blood.
 It may result in easy bruising and excessive bleeding from wounds or bleeding in mucous membranes and other tissues.

 **transfusion**
 A procedure in which a person is given an infusion of whole blood or parts of blood.
 The blood may be donated by another person, or it may have been taken from the patient earlier and stored until needed.
 Also called blood transfusion.

 **unpasteurized**
-Relating to perishible food which has not been pasteurised. i.e. heat treated to kill potentially harmful microbes.
+Relating to perishable food that has not been pasteurized, i.e., heat treated to kill potentially harmful microbes.

-**white blood cell/wbc**
+**white blood cell**
 A type of immune cell.
-Most WBCs are made in the bone marrow and are found in the blood and lymph tissue.
-WBCs help the body fight infections and other diseases.
-Granulocytes, monocytes, and lymphocytes are WBCs.
-Also called leukocyte and white blood cell.
+Most white blood cells are made in the bone marrow and are found in the blood and lymph tissue.
+White blood cells help the body fight infections and other diseases.
+Granulocytes, monocytes, and lymphocytes are all white blood cells.
+Also called a leukocyte.
+<p class="dmz">Typos and copy editing - progress marker.</p>
 ## Additional Resources

 Document to be included along with this guide, as appendices: